YouKexuan/YouKexuan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Just Some Random Nonsense"
+title: "Notes on recent things of interest"
 author_profile: true
 redirect_from:
   - /about/